 2. Share Your Email Receipts

 Eeek.
 Those order confirmation emails that clog my inbox usually elicit a guilty tinge.
 But Paribus gives me a reason to feel a little better.

 Paribus digitally connects to your inbox and keeps tabs on your online receipts.

 It’s partners with nearly 30 retailers including Amazon, Target, Walmart and Zappos.
-If you shop with one of these retailers and an item’s price drops, Paribus will issue you a refund for the difference (except a 25% success fee).
+If you shop with one of these retailers and an item’s price drops, Paribus will issue you a refund for the difference.

 Signing up is painless, and once you do, you’ll just go about your normal shopping business.

 3. Share Your Amazon Purchase History

 And that’s all.

 The Harris Poll, a well-known survey company that measures U.S. public opinion, operates something called ShopTracker.
 Basically, it anonymously tracks what products users are purchasing from Amazon.